paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (A) *In general* — Notwithstanding a deferred payment agreement with a non-Federal interest, the Secretary shall accept, without interest of any type, the repayment of a non-Federal contribution for any eligible deferred payment described in paragraph (2)(B) for which—

-    (i) the non-Federal interest makes a payment of at least $200,000,000 for that eligible deferred payment agreement on or before September 30, 2021;
+    (i) the non-Federal interest made a payment of at least $200,000,000 for that eligible deferred payment agreement on or before September 30, 2021;

-    (ii) the non-Federal interest repays an amount equal to ⅔ of the remaining principal by September 30, 2023; and
+    (ii) the non-Federal interest made a payment of an additional $200,000,000 for that eligible deferred payment agreement on or before September 30, 2023; and

     (iii) the non-Federal interest repays the balance of remaining principal by June 1, 2032.

-  (B) *Repayment options* — Repayment of a non-Federal contribution under subparagraph (A)(iii) may be satisfied through the provision by the non-Federal interest of fish and wildlife mitigation for one or more projects or separable elements, if the Secretary determines that—
+  (B) *Repayment options* — Repayment of a non-Federal interest’s contribution under subparagraph (A)(iii) may be satisfied through the provision by the non-Federal interest of fish and wildlife mitigation for one or more projects or separable elements, if the Secretary determines that—

     (i) the non-Federal interest has incurred costs for the provision of mitigation that—

       (I) equal or exceed the amount of the required repayment; and

-      (II) are in excess of any required non-Federal contribution for the project or separable element for which the mitigation is provided; and
+      (II) are in excess of any required non-Federal interest’s contribution for the project or separable element for which the mitigation is provided; and

     (ii) the mitigation is integral to the project for which it is provided.

+  (C) *Refund of credit* — Any agreement made that applied credits to satisfy the terms of a pre-payment made under subsection (k)(4)(A) that resulted in total payment in excess of the amount now required under subsection (k)(4)(A) shall be modified to indicate that the excess credits continue to apply toward any remaining principal of the respective project, or at the request of the non-Federal interest, the agreement shall be modified to retroactively transfer back those excess credits to the non-Federal interest such that those credits may be applied by the non-Federal interest to any cost-shared project identified by the non-Federal interest.

+(5) **Congressional notification**

+  (A) *In general* — Upon receipt of a request for a renegotiation of terms by a non-Federal interest under paragraph (2), the Secretary shall submit to the Committee on Transportation and Infrastructure of the House and the Committee on Environment and Public Works of the Senate a report 30 days after enactment and quarterly thereafter regarding the status of the request.

+  (B) *Sense of Congress* — It is the sense of Congress that the Secretary should respond to any request for a renegotiation of terms submitted under paragraph (2) in a timely manner.

 **(l) Delay of payment**